the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

   textElements[2].textContent.toUpperCase();
 ~~~~~~~

 This should display "I LIKE APPLES", "I LIKE BANANAS", and "I LIKE CASHEWS" in the browser.
-When you learned about arrays in JavaScript, you got introduced to array methods such as the built-in `map()` method.
+When you learned about arrays in JavaScript, you got introduced to array methods, such as the built-in `map()` method, as well.
 This method could be used here instead of assigning the modification to all HTML elements one by one.
-When using the `map()` method, we iterate over every element in the array and get access to each element in the `map()` methods callback function.
+When using the `map()` method, we iterate over every element in the array and get access to each element in the `map()` method's callback function.
 In this callback function, we can then modify each element:

 {title="main.js",lang="javascript"}
 ~~~~~~~
 const textElements = document.querySelectorAll('p');

 const toUpperCaseTransformation = (element) => {
+  element.textContent = element.textContent.toUpperCase();

-  return (element.textContent = element.textContent.toUpperCase());
+  return element;
 };

 textElements.map(toUpperCaseTransformation);
 ~~~~~~~

 This example is not working though and you should see the error: `Uncaught TypeError: textElements.map is not a function` in your developer's tools logging in the browser.
-The error says that `map()` is not available of our `textElements` variable.
+Essentially the error says that `map()` is not available of our `textElements` variable.
 Once we read up about the return value from the `querySelectorAll()` method, we learn that the method does not return a JavaScript array but a [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList) (which is a DOM specific data type).
-We can circumvent this by using a helper method:
+We can circumvent this by using a helper method called `Array.from()` which transforms iterative data structures (e.g. NodeList) into an array:

 {title="main.js",lang="javascript"}
 ~~~~~~~